SEAME-pt/Team05_SEA-ME-WayFi/Motors/README.md

-# JetCar Project
+# Engine codes

 ## Overview

-The **JetCar** project is a C++ library designed to control a robotic car using servo motors, DC motors, and a joystick.
+The **Engine Codes** is a C++ library designed to control a robotic car using servo motors, DC motors, and a joystick.
 The project integrates various hardware components via the I2C protocol and utilizes SDL2 for joystick support.

 Key features include:
 - Servo motor control for steering.